rsmith-nl/iso-envelope-nl/README.rst

     \newcommand{\recipientpostcode}{9876 AA}
     \newcommand{\recipientkix}{9876AA1XA}
     \newcommand{\recipienttown}{SOMEWHERE}

+On a BSD or Linux machine you can use the included Makefile to build the PDF files.
+It has been tested with both BSD make and GNU make

 The envelope PDF's are oriented such that you should put it in the printer with the short side going into the printer.